|

 and erotic realities in great dreams and less great ones reinforces

-the intrinsic relationship of dreams and truth.
-Dreams fulfill in a very
+the intrinsic relationship between dreams and a truth that seem to be

 Martin Luther King had a dream for which he had to pay with his life.